harsha070/harsha070.github.io/about/index.md

 ## On another note,

-I am looking for an internship position (Applied Scientist / Research Engineer / Software Engineer) for Summer 2023.
+I am looking for an full-time positions (Applied Scientist / Research Engineer / Software Engineer) starting in 2024.
 I have good experience in Software Engineering (Python, C++, Kafka, Kubernetes, Git, Docker, AsyncIO), and Data Science (Text Classification, Speech Recognition, Speech Synthesis, Seq2Seq, Object Detection, Representation Learning).
 [Email](mailto:sreeharshatanneru@g.harvard.edu) if you have an opportunity for me!

 Furthermore, I am always on the lookout for social impact opportunities in education accessibility, financial inclusion, environmental conservation, and digital healthcare.